smsummers1/e2/PeerReview/peer-review.md

 - Utilizing **Design C**

 ### Are there any separation of concern issues (i.e. non-display specific logic in view files, display code in controller files)?
+- My limited understanding in the video from Week 5 Part 4 (19:57) where it explains Design Flow C I believe the following should occur......
 - *index-controller.php* is supposed to get results from the session for the index.php file.
+Much of your index-controller.php file is processing and setting session variables which is supposed to occur in the process.php file.
-- *index.php* displays the form and results
+- *index.php* is supposed to display the form and final game results.
+This seems to be well accomplished in your index.php file.
-- *process.php* logic only, no output, sets session variables, and redirects to index.php file.
+- *process.php* is supposed to process data, contain logic, with no output, then set session variables, and finally redirecting to index.php file.

-- issues with Design Flow C include
-	- laskjdfa
-	- ;lakjsfd
-	- ;alkjsdfa

 ### Are there aspects of the code that you feel were not self-evident and would benefit from comments?
+- the logic in index-controller could use comments to explain the logic.

 ### List any/all built-in PHP methods used with a brief summary of what the method does